arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![Arduino PLC IDE - Modbus Custom Editor Configuration](assets/opta_plcide_customModbus.svg)

-It will allow define the device version and information with Modbus functions pre-defined.
-It can later be deployed by adding it under the `Ethernet` configuration tab.
+It will allow to define the device version and information with Modbus functions pre-defined.
+It can be deployed later by adding it under the `Ethernet` configuration tab.
+It is a useful feature to have frequently deployed device configuration stored that is compatible with Modbus protocol.

 ### Project Overview

-Now that the prerequisites are ready and you have the tools for Modbus TCP configuration for Opta™ using PLC IDE, an example project will be used to test Modbus TCP communication between two Opta™ devices.
+Now that you have the prerequisites ready and the tools for Modbus TCP configuration for Opta™ using PLC IDE, an example project will be used to test Modbus TCP communication between two Opta™ devices.

-The example project will make a slight change to the default example code using the counter (`cnt`) variable and transmit the counter data to achieve a live handshake verification operation.
-The Modbus TCP Master (Client) Opta™ will trigger the status LED and relay activation based on the counter information received from the Modbus TCP Slave (Server) Opta™.
-With the dedicated role sections, you will be able to learn how to set the Modbus TCP role for each Opta™ device.
+The example project will make a slight change to its default example code using the counter (`cnt`) variable and transmit the counter data to achieve a live handshake verification operation between two Opta™ devices.
+For the tutorial's purpose, you will assign Ethernet properties manually for each Opta™ device.

+The *Modbus TCP Client (Master) Opta™* will trigger the status LED and relay activation based on the counter information received from the *Modbus TCP Server (Slave) Opta™*.
+With the dedicated role sections, you learn how to set the Modbus TCP role for each Opta™ device.

+If you would like to test it immediately, you can access the complete example project [here](assets/ModbusTCP_Opta_Example.zip).
+It has every configuration and element ready to compile and upload to the corresponding Opta™.

-The continuing sections will show you how to configure each Opta™ based on its role in Modbus TCP communication.
+The continuing sections will show how to configure each Opta™ based on its role in Modbus TCP communication.

 #### Modbus TCP Server (Slave) Opta™